Camp Henry is accredited by the American Camp Association!

 When do I need to pay for my child's camp? +

-The deposit required is $100 per camp week with 50% of the camp cost due by March 31.
-The balance of the cost of camp must be paid 21 days prior to the start of your child's camp.
-If you have a question or concern about payment, please feel welcome to call us at 616.459.2267.
+The deposit required is $100 per camp week with 50% of the camp cost due by Feb 20th.
+The balance of the cost of camp is due May 29th.
+If you have a question or concern about payment, please feel welcome to call us at 616-459-2267.

 What is your cancellation policy? +

-A cancellation fee of $100 will be charged if you cancel more than 14 days before the start of your camp date.
-You will be responsible for 50% of the cost of camp if you cancel within 14 days of the start of the camp date.
-Unfortunately, no shows are not eligible for a refund.
+A cancellation fee of $100 will be charged if you cancel your registration on or before May 29.
+We will refund 50% of the cost of camp if you cancel after May 29.
+Unfortunately, cancellations within 48 hours of the start of camp and no-shows are not eligible for a refund.